deepgram/web-next/content/blog/posts/ai-show-what-will-the-ai-utopia-look-like/index.md

 **Scott:** You see this all over the place.
 The academic datasets and texts and images and speech that have existed for the past 40 years are still used to train models today.

-### What does your AI Utopia look like?
+## What does your AI Utopia look like?

 **Scott:** So for my Utopia I want my robot friend.
 I don't know if it's a phone, if it's a physical thing that can roll around and dance or something stupid but, you know, something that you can talk to and it does stuff for you.
 Maybe it doesn't have to physically do it for you but, call somebody up or schedule a cake to be ordered or pick up donuts o, suggest food.
 You're actually like, "I like that, I'm glad I didn't have to go do that discovery.
 This is great, you know?
 Tell me more, friend."
 That will be really dope for me.
 What about you?

 **Susan:** My personal, I like the travel aspect.
 Personally, that's driven a large chunk of my life - the freedom to go places easily and see places easily.

 **Scott:** Teleporter.
 You're sleeping, you come in and out of consciousness and you wake up in a new place.
 Hey, that's teleporting man, if you can get moved while you're sleeping.

 **Susan:** One of my best travel experiences was we were in Seville in Southern Spain and, we got a night train to Barcelona.
-We were dead tired because,long story but, we get on this train, we fall asleep in a nice comfortable sleeping car, and we woke up to the Catalina coast with the sunrise.
+We were dead tired because, long story but, we get on this train, we fall asleep in a nice comfortable sleeping car, and we woke up to the Catalina coast with the sunrise.
 It was like, "This is what I want for every trip."

 **Scott:** All traveling should be like this.

 **Susan:** It should be the same thing, we're going to Yellowstone or, going to Grand Canyon or just going skiing.
 It's like," I'm going to fall asleep at the end of a normal day.
 Those dead hours that I'm not conscious of the world, use them productively, get me somewhere cool."
 Get me to wake up at a great place every day and I'll be happy.
 That to me is a really, really huge thing.

 **Scott:** Well we should ask our listeners, what do you think will make the most positive impact?
 What are the things you're excited about?
 We'd love to hear about it.

-* * *

-Tune in to the AI Show every week on [YouTube](https://www.youtube.com/watch?v=7VMio8Tk2so&t=914s) or [Twitch](https://www.twitch.tv/videos/310181430) and share your thoughts in the comments or Tweet Us at [@DeepgramAI](https://twitter.com/deepgramai?lang=en)